m0re4u/turbo-goggles/README.md

 # turbo-goggles
-Utility repo for my master thesis at the University of Amsterdam
+Utility repo for my master thesis at the University of Amsterdam.
+Rest of my implementation is found in [machine](https://github.com/m0re4u/machine).

 ## BabyAI treegen
 Segmenter to analyze the Baby language from [BabyAI](https://arxiv.org/abs/1810.08272).